GiellaLT provides rule-based language technology aimed at minority and indigenous languages

 Then return here.

-and navigate from there.
-A good idea would be to make an alias in the .profile file of your linux home folder, e.g. something along the lines of:
+If you want to process your Windows files in linux you make an alias in the .profile file of your linux home folder, e.g. something along the lines of:

-will bring you directly to the relevant folder.
-You then may want to install all language technology files here.
+when you open Linux will bring you directly to the relevant folder.

 Then follow the instructions for Linux to get the things you need for participating in the development of language technology tools.
 Rembember that if you only want to use the tools, you may stop here and instead just download the analysers, see the page on linguistic analysis

 You need a number of tools for the build chain.
-We assume you have installed Ubuntu on your Windows machine.
+We assume you installed Ubuntu as your Linux version.
 If you installed some other Linux version, look at its documentation for how to install programs like the ones below):

 sudo apt-get install autoconf automake libtool libsaxonb-java python3-pip \